CloudBop/authoring-gatsby-themes/readme.md

 # Gatsby Themeing

-Setup and Boilerplate for gatsby themeing with workspaces
+Setup and Boilerplate for gatsby themeing with workspaces.

+gatsby-theme-events utilises a yaml-source plugin. gatsby-node reads and graphqlifies data/events.yaml

+my-site utlisies the gatsby-theme-events theme/plugin and this functionality can be overriden witin my-site.

+not-plugin-gatsby-theme-events is a non-plugin.
+IE standalone gatsby site.

 > Useful commands
 - yarn workspaces info

-> Run the site using the events theme as a plugin script below
-- yarn workspace my-site develop

 > Remember to install deps using
 - yarn workspace workspacename install
 - yarn workspace workspacename add dep-name

+> Run the site using the events theme as a plugin script below
+- yarn workspace my-site develop

 > Run the theme as a standalone site
 - yarn workspace not-plugin-gatsby-theme-events develop

-> gatsby, themes
+> gatsby, themes, plugins

 **Extra notes**